darioShar/darioshar.github.io/how_to_modify.md

 ## Change the main page
 1. Edit `_pages/about.md` – this file is published at the site root (`/`).
 2. Keep the YAML front matter at the top (between the `---` lines) and edit the Markdown body below it.
 3. Use standard Markdown for text and lists.
-If you do not need the Liquid loops that list publications/papers (`{% for post ... %}`), you can remove or move them just like normal Markdown blocks.
+If you do not need the Liquid loops that list publications or papers, you can remove or move them just like normal Markdown blocks.
 4. Commit and push the change to `main`.
 GitHub Pages will rebuild the site; the update is live once the Actions job finishes.

 ## Add a news update